PreTeXtBook/pretext-codespace/GenerateAssetsHelp.md

-# Help for Generating Assets in PreTeXt-Codespace
+# Help for LaTeX-based builds (PDF) and Generating Assets in PreTeXt-Codespace

-If you need to generate assets, such as `latex-image` or `sageplot` as part of your PreTeXt build, you need to have some additional software installed.
-To install these inside the codespace, simply copy the following command and paste it into the "Terminal" (and hit Enter):
+There are three docker images available trading off between size and functionality.
+If you find that the default "small" image leads to compilation errors when building LaTeX or when generating some assets, switch to the "full" tag.
+If you only build web targets and don't have any latex-image assets to generate, you can use the "lite" tag to save more space.

-sudo bash ./.devcontainer/postCreateCommand.sh
+To change the docker image, open the file `.devcontainer/devcontainer.json`, comment out the line starting with `"image":` and uncomment the appropriate alternative line below that.

-You can also get this automatically when you create a new codespace.
-When you go to create a new codespace, click the three dots next to the + sign on the first line of the menu.
-Select "New with options..."
-Then on the "Dev container configuration" select the "pretext-full" option.
+Once you save the `devcontainer.json` file, VS Code should offer to rebuild your container.
+You can also force a rebuild using the command pallet or clicking the "Codespaces" button in the bottom status bar.